skip to Main Content

 Mary Zanotti, she/her Executive Director

 Mary started working at CYC in 2008.
-Her experience in the nonprofit sectors spans from direct service, program management, operations, and HR.
+Her experience in the nonprofit sector spans from direct service, program management, operations, and HR.
 Before coming to CYC she worked for eight years at Urban Peak, where we worked closely with CYC’s eventual founder.
 She has held many roles within the organization since 2008 and has been Executive Director since 2015.

 Fun fact: I love to garden!
 Each year I plant way too many things and have to give away tons of vegetables.